Thresholded Lasso Bandit: Performance Guarantees

-Theorems \ref{thm:regret_ub} and \ref{thm:regret_ub_wo_margin} state that TH LASSO bandit achieves a much lower regret than existing algorithms.
-Indeed, upper regret bounds of existing algorithms had a term scaling as $\log d \log T$ (resp. $\log d\sqrt{T}$) with (resp. without) the margin condition.
-TH LASSO bandit removes the $\log d$ multiplicative factor.
-In most applications of the sparse linear contextual bandit, both $T$ and $d$ are typically very large, and the regret improvement obtained by TH LASSO bandit is significant.
+Theorems \ref{thm:regret_ub_klarge} and \ref{thm:regret_ub_wo_margin_klarge} state that TH Lasso bandit achieves much lower regret than the existing algorithms.
+Indeed, upper regret bounds for the latter had a term scaling as $\log d \log T$ (resp. $\log d + \sqrt{T\log (dT)}$) with (resp. without) the margin condition.
+TH Lasso bandit removes the $\log d$ and $\log T$ multiplicative factors.
+In most applications of the sparse linear contextual bandit, both $T$ and $d$ are typically very large, and the regret improvement obtained by TH Lasso bandit is significant.
+Also note that our regret upper bounds match the minimax lower bound $\Omega(\sqrt{s_0 T}) $ proved in \citet{ren2020dynamic}.